MediaArea/MediaConch/DesignNarrative.md

 In addition to metadata manipulation the fixer will accommodate structural fixes to improve the structural health of the file, such as repairing Matroska Element order if ordered incorrectly, or validating or adding Matroska CRC Elements at selected levels, or fixing EBML structures of truncated Matroska files.

-Substantial care should be exercised to ensure that the Conformance Checker properly associates risk, user warnings, and assessments with each fix allowed.
+Substantial care should be exercised to ensure that the implementation checker properly associates risk, user warnings, and assessments with each fix allowed.
 In order to allow a fix the software must properly understand and classify what may be fixed and be aware of how the result may be an improvement.
 Adjustments directly to a preservation file must be handled programmatically with great caution with diligent levels of information provided to the user.

 An example of a fix that could be enabled in the RIFF format could be verifying that any odd-byte length chunk is properly followed by a null-filled byte.
 Odd-byte length chunks that do not adhere to this rule cause substantial interoperability issues with data in any chunk following the odd-byte length one (this is particularly found in 24 bit mono WAV files).
 If the odd-byte length chunk is not followed by a null-filled padding byte, then most typically the next chunk starts where the padding byte is and the padding byte may be inserted so that other following chunks increase their offset by one byte.
 This scenario can be verified by testing chunk id and size declaration of all following bytes so that the software may know beforehand if the fix (inserting the null-filled padding byte) will succeed in correcting the RIFF chunk structure’s adherence to its specification.

 Fixes for Matroska files could include fixing metadata tags that don’t include a SimpleTag element or re-clustering frames if a cluster does not start on a keyframe.

-Because many files focused on with FFV1 and Matroska conformance checkers will be quite large, MediaArea plans to provide options to either rewrite the original file with the check or edit the file in place so that the file is only changed according to the fix that is request.
+Because many files focused on with FFV1 and Matroska implementation checkers will be quite large, MediaArea plans to provide options to either rewrite the original file with the check or edit the file in place so that the file is only changed according to the fix that is request.
 With the latter option is the user is 'fixing' the metadata in a 50 gigabyte Matroska file only the last few megabytes of the Matroska tagging element may be rewritten without a requirement to rewrite the non tagging elements at the beginning of the file (MediaArea deployed a similar feature within BWF MetaEdit).

 ### Core

-The shell will coordinate the actions of the conformance checker, policy checker, reporter and fixer.
-As PreForma seeks that the shell developed by each supplier supports each supplier's conformance checker(s), MediaArea encourages all suppliers to work collaboratively to negotiate API documentation to support not only our own interoperability but to support third-party development of additional conformance checkers to utilize the produced shells.
+The shell will coordinate the actions of the implementation checker, policy checker, reporter and fixer.
+As PreForma seeks that the shell developed by each supplier supports each supplier's implementation checker(s), MediaArea encourages all suppliers to work collaboratively to negotiate API documentation to support not only our own interoperability but to support third-party development of additional implementation checkers to utilize the produced shells.

 The development of the shell will strive to facilitate an intuitive and informed use by memory institutions at both expert and non-expert levels.
-The shell will include substantial internal documentation that mimics the online resources that we will provide so that the shell and conformance checker function well offline.
+The shell will include substantial internal documentation that mimics the online resources that we will provide so that the shell and implementation checker function well offline.

 MediaArea will implement a scheduling service within the shell so that large tasks may be performed overnight or according to a defined schedule.
 MediaArea will enable the Shell to load queues of files from lists of filepaths or URLs.
-Because of the size of data involved in audiovisual checkers MediaArea will give priority to designing the shell and conformance checker to perform multi-threaded and optimized processing.
+Because of the size of data involved in audiovisual checkers MediaArea will give priority to designing the shell and implementation checker to perform multi-threaded and optimized processing.

 #### Implementation Checker (Shell)